ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 ### 3.3.1 Notification (Pluggable by SI) [**[↑]**](#table-of-content)
 Notification (SMS/Email as configured), which is received by an individual is the final step of all the life cycle processes.
 System sends a notification to the individual for various life cycle scenarios such as, successful or un-successful issuance of UIN, update of UIN data, activate or deactivate UIN, finding a lost UIN, etc. using kernel [**Template Merger**](FRS-Common-Services#45-template-merger-) and [**Notification Manager**](FRS-Common-Services#4-notification-).
 ### 3.3.2 Print & Post (Pluggable by SI) [**[↑]**](#table-of-content)
-After a UIN is generated or UIN data is updated, the system creates a UIN card using kernel [**Template Merger**](FRS-Common-Services#45-template-merger-) and sends it to Printing and Postal Service Provider.
+When an individual’s ID is created or an individual’s data is updated, the system sends the individual’s physical ID card to the individual’s registered address.

+This feature is the post processing integration point for Registration Processor, where a country can generate the PDF of the individual’s ID cards and send it to the country’s configured printing and postal service provider.
+The printing and postal service provider in turn would print the physical ID card and deliver it to the individual’s registered address.

 [**Link to design**](/mosip/mosip/blob/0.12.0/docs/design/registration-processor/Approach_for_printing_stage.md)